Dunning-Read-Natural-Area-PAC/dunningnatural.org/content/about/index.md

 ## Volunteer With Us   ## { class="p-1 text-center text-xl sm:text-2xl lg:text-4xl" }

-Volunteer workdays are held at the DRNA from 9am-12pm on the third Saturday of every month.
+Volunteer workdays are held at Dunning Read Natural Area from 9am-12pm on the third Saturday of every month.
 Activities include clearing invasive species, beautification, litter clean up, and other projects.

 Are you interested in getting involved or being added to our email list?
 Want to share your thoughts and ideas or ask questions?
 [Please contact us]({{< ref "/about" >}}).
 We look forward to hearing from you.

 ## Community   ## { class="p-1 text-center text-xl sm:text-2xl lg:text-4xl" }

-The DRNA PAC is part of a thriving Northwest side community, and over the years, numerous local stakeholders have contributed to the betterment of the natural area.
+The Dunning Read Natural Area PAC is part of a thriving Northwest side community, and over the years, numerous local stakeholders have contributed to the betterment of the natural area.
 We collaborate with the following partners whenever possible, and are appreciative of their contributions to the site:

 {{< class "text-center" >}}